turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 * Exceeds Expectations: Project is highly usable and ready to deploy to customers
 * Meets Expectations: Project is highly usable, but needs more polish before it'd be customer-ready
 * Below Expectations: Project needs more attention to the User Experience, some views need to use a URL to visit them

+### 8. SASS

+* Exceeds Expectations: Project utilizes SASS to its fullest
+* Meets Expectations: Project utilizes SASS but does not harness its unique functionality
+* Below Expectations: Project does not utilize SASS

 ### 8. Workflow